 Make a low-value payment with a real card.

-Log in to your live Customer Area and make sure the payment was successful:
+Log in to your live Customer Area and verify that the payment was successful:

 - Go to Transactions > Payments and find the payment.